 Example can be designing a book sharing system that user can lend book to others or borrow from others.

-How to scale up a system: replicas, sharding, load balancer, cache, etc.
+Start with a plain, simple and straightforward design, then gradually scale up the system: replicas, sharding, load balancer, cache, etc.

 - Concurrency.
 Do you understand threads, deadlock, and starvation?
 Do you know how to parallelize algorithms?
 Do you understand consistency and coherence?